 What Nobody Tells You About Feeding Registries

-Your first feeding registry choices probably won't all be your final ones — and that's completely normal.
-A bottle your best friend swore by might be categorically rejected by your baby.
-A high chair that looked perfect online might not fit your kitchen layout as well as you imagined.
-Build flexibility into your registry from the start: a few well-chosen, diverse items will serve you far better than a large collection of one thing that may or may not work.
+Your first choices won't all be your final ones — and that's normal.
+A bottle your best friend swore by might be flatly rejected by your baby.
+A high chair that looked perfect online might not fit your kitchen.
+Build flexibility in from the start: a few diverse, well-chosen items beats a large collection of one thing that may not work.

-Think about longevity too.
-A dedicated baby food maker is fantastic for the puree phase, but once your baby is happily eating off the family table at 18 months, it becomes a drawer occupant.
-A quality blender or food processor, on the other hand, keeps working for your whole family.
-Durable, easy-to-clean items like silicone bibs and suction bowls hold their value through multiple feeding stages and, if you have more kids, multiple children.
+Think longevity too.
+A dedicated baby food maker is wonderful for the puree phase, then becomes a drawer occupant once your baby is eating off the family table at 18 months.
+A quality blender keeps working for your whole household.
+Durable, easy-to-clean items like silicone bibs and suction bowls hold their value across multiple feeding stages — and multiple kids.

 Don't be shy about asking for gift cards to Amazon.ca, Walmart Canada, or Snuggle Bugz.
-Sometimes the most genuinely useful gift is the freedom to buy exactly what you need after your baby has arrived and told you, in their own way, what they prefer.
-Your registry is a starting point, not a contract.
+Sometimes the most useful gift is the freedom to buy exactly what you need after your baby has weighed in.
+For more on keeping your list intentional, see the Minimalist Baby Registry: 43 Items That Actually Get Used.

-**Your move:** Audit your registry for duplicates and single-use items — then add a gift card option so guests who aren't sure what to buy can give you maximum flexibility.
+**Your move:** Audit your registry for duplicates and single-use items, then add a gift card option for guests who aren't sure what to buy.

-Registering for a large set of identical bottles before your baby arrives is probably the most common feeding registry mistake — and the easiest to avoid.
-Nipple preference is real, unpredictable, and non-negotiable for many babies.
-Cap your pre-arrival bottle registration at four to six bottles across two different brands, and buy more once you've confirmed what your baby will actually use.
+Registering for a large set of identical bottles before your baby arrives is the most common — and easiest to avoid — feeding registry mistake.
+Nipple preference is real and non-negotiable for many babies.
+Cap your pre-arrival bottle count at four to six across two brands, and stock up only after you know what your baby will actually use.

-The other pitfall that catches a lot of parents off guard: registering for items that are a nightmare to clean.
-Elaborate high chair trays with deep grooves, fabric bibs that need proper laundering, or bottles with five-piece valves all add friction to an already busy daily routine.
-Prioritise dishwasher-safe components, removable parts that are easy to access, and materials that wipe clean in seconds.
-Think about your actual daily life, not the aspirational version of it.
+The second pitfall: registering for items that are a nightmare to clean.
+Elaborate high chair trays with deep grooves, multi-piece bottle valves, and fabric bibs that need laundering all add friction to an already full daily routine.
+Prioritise dishwasher-safe components, removable parts, and materials that wipe clean in seconds.
+Run every item through a "will I want to clean this at midnight?" filter before adding it.

-Finally, not everything on your registry needs to be brand new.
+Finally, not everything needs to be brand new.
 Sterilisers, bottle warmers, and some high chair models show up regularly in excellent condition on Facebook Marketplace and at local consignment stores.
-Focus your registry on items where hygiene is non-negotiable — nipples, sippy cup spouts, anything that touches your baby's mouth — and stay open to receiving other items through second-hand channels.
-It's easier on your budget and a little easier on the planet.
+Focus your registry on items where hygiene is non-negotiable — nipples, sippy cup spouts, anything that touches your baby's mouth — and stay open to second-hand for everything else.

 The Canadian Difference: Regulations, Availability, and Support

-Canadian parents benefit from a strong, evidence-based regulatory framework.
-Health Canada rigorously tests and approves every infant formula sold in Canada for safety and nutritional completeness — the approval number on the packaging is your confirmation.
-Enfamil, Similac, and Good Start are reliably stocked at Shoppers Drug Mart, Jean Coutu, Loblaws, and Walmart Canada coast to coast, and while it's smart to keep a small backup supply, the Canadian market has been generally stable.
+Canadian parents benefit from a strong regulatory framework.
+Health Canada rigorously tests and approves every infant formula sold in the country — the approval number on the packaging is your confirmation.
+Enfamil, Similac, and Good Start are reliably stocked at Shoppers Drug Mart, Jean Coutu, Loblaws, and Walmart Canada coast to coast.

-Breastfeeding support in Canada is genuinely excellent.
-La Leche League Canada offers peer support and evidence-based information through local chapters across every province.
-Certified lactation consultants (IBCLCs) practice in most cities, and many hospitals and community health centres run dedicated breastfeeding clinics where you can get hands-on help when you need it most.
-If you're planning to breastfeed, check your insurance plan before your registry is finalized — many Canadian plans cover breast pumps like the Medela Pump In Style or the Spectra S2 either partially or in full, which could save you $200–$400 CAD.
+Breastfeeding support in Canada is genuinely strong.
+La Leche League Canada offers peer support through local chapters in every province, and certified lactation consultants (IBCLCs) practice in most cities.
+Many hospitals and community health centres run dedicated breastfeeding clinics.
+If you're planning to pump, call your insurance provider before finalising your registry — many Canadian plans cover breast pumps like the Medela Pump In Style or Spectra S2 partially or in full, which could save you $200–$400 CAD.

-**Your move:** Call your insurance provider to ask about breast pump coverage before you add one to your registry — you might not need to register for it at all.
+**Your move:** Call your insurance provider about breast pump coverage before adding one to your registry.
+You might not need to register for it at all.

 Frequently Asked Questions